 How much does it cost?

-- Membership per Year – $100 per team (2016-2017).
+- Membership per Year – $150 for the first team / $100 for the second team (2017-2018).
 This fee covers a coaches’ manual, coaches clinic as well as materials, resources, trophies, medals, and other expenses for the tournament.

 Why should students be involved with Elementary Science Olympiad in Hawai‘i?

 Now, more than ever, Hawai‘i’s students must improve their performance in science.
 This is especially true at the elementary level where students are building their knowledge base that will serve as a gateway for future science courses and ultimately career choices.
 It is particularly important in Hawai‘i that elementary students have more opportunities for gaining knowledge and understanding in science with the imposing standardized testing of science which has made its way into public elementary schools in Hawai‘i.